Bridge: Cable-stayed bridge

 Cable-stayed bridges are similar to suspension bridges, but the cables that support the deck connect directly to the towers.
 (Note: Most suspension bridges and cable-stayed bridges have two or more towers, but some have only one tower.
 A single-tower cable-stayed bridge is the Flehe Bridge in Germany, and a single-tower suspension bridge is the east span of the San Francisco-Oakland Bay Bridge.)
-The cables may be arranged in a fan pattern or a harp pattern.
+The inclined cables may be arranged in a fan pattern or a harp pattern.
 (Note: In a harp pattern all the cables are parallel; in a fan pattern the cables all radiate from near the top of the tower.
-The Severins Bridge was the first cable-stayed bridge that arranged its cables in a fan pattern, rather than a harp pattern.)
-Modern cable-stayed bridges became popular after WWII, when the design was used for many new bridges in Germany.
+The Severins Bridge was the first cable-stayed bridge that arranged its cables in a fan pattern, rather than a harp pattern.
+Other cable-stay patterns include star and radial.)
+Modern cable-stayed bridges became popular after World War II, when the design was used for many new bridges in Germany.
 When traversing a wide obstacle, designers have a choice of suspension or cable-stayed structures.
-Suspension bridges provide a longer span (for comparable materials), and require shorter towers (for a given span size).
-Cable-stayed bridges use less cable for a given span size; do not require anchorages; and the deck can be readily built by cantilevering outward from the towers.
+Suspension bridges can achieve a longer span, but cable-stayed bridges use less cable for a given span size, do not require anchorages, and the deck can be readily built by cantilevering outward from the towers.

 Beam bridge

-Beam bridges – including girder bridges – are simple structures consisting of one or more parallel, horizontal beams that span an obstacle.
-They are the most common type of bridges for both railways and roadways.
-Beam bridges are ideal for shorter spans (less than about 50 m); for longer spans other structures, such as trusses, are generally more efficient.
-In many applications, beam bridges can be built rapidly and economically, because the individual beams can be produced offsite and transported to the bridge site.
-Modern beam bridges are generally made of steel or reinforced concrete, although wood may be suitable for small beam bridges intended for light use.
-Several different cross-sections may be utilized for beams, including I-beam (common for steel) or flat slabs (sometimes used with concrete).
-(Note: The majority of beam bridges have a flat, horizontal bottom; but some have a bottom that arches upward, called haunching.
-Haunching looks more graceful than a flat bottom, and can provide greater clearance below the bridge, but it tends to be more costly because flat bottom beams are easier to build.)
-Beams can traverse longer spans when they are designed as hollow box girders; bridges made of box girders are termed box girder bridges.
-The vertical thickness of beam bridges is generally shallower than comparable deck truss bridges, permitting shorter and lower approach roads to cross an obstacle of a given height.
-Several beam bridges can be chained together, with supports at each juncture, to form elevated highways or causeways.
-(Note: Notable bridges consisting of hundreds of beam bridge elements include Hangzhou Bay Bridge and Lake Pontchartrain Causeway.)
+Beam bridges are simple structures consisting of one or more parallel, horizontal beams or girders that span an obstacle.
+A box girder bridge is a variant that is generally shallower than an I-beam equivalent, permitting shorter and lower approach roads to cross an obstacle of a given height.
+Beam bridges are commonly used for both railways and roadways.
+Beam bridges are often used for spans shorter than about 50 m; for longer spans, trusses or similar structures are generally more efficient.
+The majority of beam bridges have a flat, horizontal bottom; but some have a bottom that arches upward, called haunching.
+Haunching looks more graceful than a flat bottom, and can provide greater clearance below the bridge, but it tends to be more costly because flat bottom beams are easier to build.